-George Yeo is the Senior Adviser to both Kuok Group and Kerry Logistics Network.
+George Yeo is Visiting Scholar at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 From 1988 to 2011, he served 23 years in Government, as Minister for Information and the Arts, Health, Trade & Industry, and Foreign Affairs.
 He has also holds several positions on advisory and oversight boards of academic as well as business institutions and organisations.

 Professor Renaud Dehousse is President of the European University Institute since September 2016.
 Prior to this, Professor Dehousse was a professor and holder of the Jean Monnet Chair of European Law and Political Science at Sciences Po, where he also directed the Centre for European Studies.